Subject & Qualifications

 Mathematics

-We aim to provide all students with a creative and ambitious mathematics curriculum, rich in skills and knowledge, which encourages curiosity and prepares them well for everyday life and future employment.
-Our mathematics curriculum will give students the opportunity to:
+To bring out the best, we will provide all students with a creative and ambitious Mathematics curriculum, rich in skills and knowledge, which encourages curiosity and prepares them well for everyday life and future employment.

 KS3